-The results of our study, covering all of the issues listed above, are reported in the main researcher’s PhD dissertation, “Nonpublication and publication bias in clinical trials in Canada: a qualitative interview study,” which is available for download from University of British Columbia’s cIRcle repository.
+The results of our study, covering all of the issues listed above, are also reported in the main researcher’s PhD dissertation, “Nonpublication and publication bias in clinical trials in Canada: a qualitative interview study,” which is available for download from University of British Columbia’s cIRcle repository.

 Industry sponsor influence in clinical trial reporting: key findings

 We found that industry sponsors of clinical trials have a weaker incentive to report the results of certain trials, including those with unfavourable results for the tested drug and those for drugs they have decided not to market.

 Interviews with trial investigators and others highlighted mechanisms through which sponsors may influence whether a trial is reported:

 - First, sponsors may influence reporting by stopping a trial early and not proceeding to publish the findings.

 - Second, sponsors typically own and may control access to the key data from a trial, which may be an obstacle to investigators reporting trial results if the sponsor does not support publication.

 - Third, sponsors may negotiate clinical trial agreements in multicentre trials which do not protect the ability of site investigators to publish based on all of the data from a trial if the sponsors and trial leaders do not proceed with publication.

 Early phase internal company trials of investigational drugs are an additional source of unpublished trials.
 Importantly, dependence of researchers and research centres on funding from industry sponsors may weaken their ability to negotiate terms with industry sponsors that fully protect the right of investigators to publish findings.